Starting a new business in Sri Lanka

 Companies with employees who have been working for more than 5 years, have to pay gratitude to the employees.
 However this is revoked for companies that have less than 15 employees working for them.
 No pension is obligatory for private sector businesses and for business that operates in dangerous sectors; they are required to obtain special Factory Ordinance Checkups.

-Conclusion: You may contact us before starting a new business in Sri Lanka as foreigner.
+Conclusion: You may contact us before starting a business in Sri Lanka as foreigner.
 You do cooperate foreign investors to registering new business by our expert.